 top of page

-Numbness of the fingers and/or hand typically is a result of conditions that affect the nerves and/or blood vessels that supply the hand.
+Numbness of the fingers and/or hand pain typically is a result of conditions that affect the nerves and/or blood vessels that supply the hand.

-Numbness of the fingers or hand is often associated with tingling.
+Numbness of the fingers or hand pain is often associated with tingling.
 These symptoms are referred to as parenthesis of the fingers.

 Peripheral neuropathy is damage to the nerves of the extremities that often results in numbness or tingling.
 Longstanding or uncontrolled diabetes is one of the major causes of peripheral neuropathy.
 Alcohol abuse is another cause of peripheral neuropathy.
 A number of conditions are associated with numbness, burning, pain, or tingling of the fingers and hand, including stroke, multiple sclerosis, Raynaud's disease, and vascular diseases.